- In atrial fibrillation (AFib), the heart’s rate and rhythm will become irregular.

-A fibrillation is an abnormal heartbeat.
 Healthy hearts contract in a synchronized way.
 Electrical signals in the heart cause each of its parts to work together.
-Atrial fibrillation interrupts the electrical signals in the heart and causes a chaotic delivery.
+In both atrial fibrillation (AFib) and ventricular fibrillation (VFib), the electrical signals in the heart muscle become chaotic.
+This results in the inability of the heart to contract.

-The heart is one large organ comprised of these four chambers.
-The parts of the heart where the fibrillation occurs determine the exact condition’s name.
-For example, atrial fibrillation (AFib) occurs in the heart’s upper two chambers, also known as the atria.
-Ventricular fibrillation (VFib) occurs in the heart’s lower two chambers, known as the ventricles.
+The heart is one large organ comprised of four chambers.
+The parts of the heart where the fibrillation occurs determine the condition’s name.
+Atrial fibrillation occurs in the heart’s upper two chambers, also known as the atria.
+Ventricular fibrillation occurs in the heart’s lower two chambers, known as the ventricles.

 If an irregular heartbeat (arrhythmia) occurs in the atria, the word “atrial” will precede the type of arrhythmia.
 If an arrhythmia occurs in the ventricles, the word “ventricular” will precede the type of arrhythmia.

 Though they have similar names and both occur in the heart, AFib and VFib affect the body in different ways.
-VFib is an emergency: When it occurs, a person experiencing it needs immediate medical attention.
-AFib, although serious, can often occur for years without causing any noticeable signs or symptoms.
 Learn more in the following sections about how each condition affects the heart.

-In a healthy heart, blood flows from the upper chamber into the lower chamber in a single heartbeat.
-Another beat sweeps the blood out of the lower chamber and into the body.
-However, when AFib affects a heart, the heart stops beating in sync.
+In a healthy heart, blood is pumped from the upper chamber into the lower chamber (or from the atria into the ventricles) in a single heartbeat.
+During that same beat, the blood is pumped from the ventricles into the body.
+However, when AFib affects a heart, the upper chambers no longer pump the blood into the lower chambers and it has to flow passively.
 With AFib, blood in the atria may not completely empty.

-AFib typically is not life threatening.
+AFib is typically not life-threatening.
 However, it’s a serious medical condition that can lead to life-threatening complications if it goes untreated.
-The most serious complication is stroke.
+The most serious complications are stroke, heart attack, and blockage of blood vessels leading to organs or limbs.
 When blood doesn’t completely empty from the atria, it can begin to pool.
-Pooled blood can clot, and blood clots that block entire blood vessels or arteries can cause a stroke.
+Pooled blood can clot, and these clots are what cause strokes and limb or organ damage when they’re ejected from the ventricles into the circulation.

 Ventricular fibrillation is disorderly and irregular electrical activity in the heart’s ventricles.
-A heart affected by VFib “flutters.”
-These rapid beats prevent the heart from pumping adequate amounts of blood into the body.
+The ventricles, in turn, do not contract and pump blood out of the heart into the body.

 VFib is an emergency situation.
-If you develop VFib, your body will not receive the blood it needs because your heart is no longer pumping enough.
-This dramatically reduces the blood flow throughout your body, and your blood pressure will sink quickly.
-You may faint, pass out, or experience sudden cardiac arrest.
+If you develop VFib, your body will not receive the blood it needs because your heart is no longer pumping.
+Untreated VFib results in sudden death.

 The only way to correct a heart that is experiencing VFib is to give it an electrical shock with a defibrillator.
-A defibrillator can revert the heart back to a normal, healthy pattern if the shock is administered in time.
+If the shock is administered in time, a defibrillator can revert the heart back to a normal, healthy rhythm.

-If VFib is a chronic problem, your doctor may suggest you get an implantable cardioverter defibrillator (ICD).
-An ICD is implanted in your chest wall and connected to your heart.
+If you have had VFib more than once or if you have a heart condition that puts you at high risk for developing VFib, your doctor may suggest you get an implantable cardioverter defibrillator (ICD).
+An ICD is implanted in your chest wall and has electrical leads that connected to your heart.
 From there, it constantly monitors your heart’s electrical activities.
 If it detects an irregular heart rate or rhythm, it sends out a quick shock in order to return the heart to a normal pattern.

-In most cases, not treating VFib is not an option.
-In fact, the long-term survival rate for people who live through a VFib attack outside the hospital ranges from 2 to 25 percent.
+Not treating VFib is not an option.
+A Swedish study from 2000 reported the overall one month survival rate for patients with VFib that occurred outside of a hospital to be 9.5 percent.
+The survival range was between 50 percent with immediate treatment to 5 percent with a delay of 15 minutes.
 If not treated properly and immediately, people who survive VFib may suffer long-term damage or even enter a coma.

 - Quit smoking.